mvolkmann/blog/src/smalltalk/44-deploying.md

 - Open a base image (currently named `Cuis7.1-6713.image`).
 - Open a Workspace.
-- Enter `Feature require: 'UI-MetaProperties'.` and "Do it".
+- Enter `Feature require: 'UI-MetaProperties'.` and "Do it" (perhaps not everything installed by this is needed).
 - Enter `Feature require: 'TodoApp'.` and "Do it".
-- Enter `TodoApp new` and "Do it".
+- Enter `TodoApp new.` and "Do it".
 - Position and size the "Todo App" window as desired.
 - Close the Workspace and Transcript windows.
 - Remove the taskbar at the bottom.